-Course Outcome (CO) Cognitive level After completion of this course the students will be able to 1. simulate various stochastic models discussed in ST 301 Visualize 2. carry out data analysis related to all the designs in ST 302 Analyze
+- 1. simulate various stochastic models discussed in STS 602 MJ Visualize - 2. carry out the data analysis related to all the designs in STS 603 MJ Analyze

 - 1. Simulation of Markov chain and computing the stationary distribution of an ergodic Markov chain. - 2.
 Simulation of branching process and estimating its mean and variance. - 3.
-Simulation of Poisson and related processes. - 4.
-Generating birth-death process and its limiting distribution.
+Simulation of Poisson and related processes.

+4. Generating birth-death process and its limiting distribution.

 - 1. One way classification.
 Multiple comparison tests - 2.
 Two way classification with equal number of observations per cell (Model with interaction).
 Two way classification with unequal number of observations per cell (Model without interaction) - 3.
 Analysis of LSD and BIBD. - 4.
-Analysis of covariance in one way and two way model.

-- 1. 2^k factorial experiments, Analysis of single replicate of 2^k . - 2.
-Total and partial confounding in 2^k factorial experiments. - 3.
-Analysis of 2^k fractional factorial experiments - 4.
-Analysis of 3^2 factorial experiments

-- 1. Random effect and mixed models - 2.
-Analysis of first and second order response surface model. - 3.
+Analysis of covariance in one way and two way model. - 5. $2^k$ factorial experiments, Analysis of single replicate of $2^k$ . - 1.
+Total and partial confounding in $2^k$ factorial experiments. - 2.
+Random effect and mixed models - 3.
+Analysis of first and second order response surface model. - 4.
 Central composite design.
-Contour and surface plots, Box-Behnken design, Small composite designs, optimality of designs, simplex lattice designs, simplex centroid designs. - 4.
-Taguchi methods: S/N ratio, orthogonal arrays, triangular tables, linear graphs, inner and outer arrays. - 5.
-Split-plot designs
+Contour and surface plots, Box-Behnken design, Small - 5.
+Taguchi methods: S/N ratio, orthogonal arrays, triangular tables, linear graphs, inner and outer arrays.